Glenn Golaszewski, MD

 Kristie Szarpa, MSN, ANP-BC, ACHPN

-Kristie became Director of Palliative Care for Mountain Valley Hospice & Palliative Care in April 2018.
+Kristie joined Mountain Valley Hospice & Palliative Care in April 2018.
 Palliative & Hospice medicine has been her passion and specialty for most of her career.
 A native of Williamsville, NY, she worked for The Center for Hospice & Palliative Care in Buffalo, NY for many years.
-She then worked for nearly 5 years at Millard Fillmore Suburban Hospital as a palliative medicine specialist with Infinity Medical of WNY PC, also in Buffalo.
+She then worked for nearly 5 years at Millard Fillmore Suburban Hospital as a palliative medicine specialist with Infinity Medical of WNY PC.
 She earned her Master’s of Science Degree in Nursing from Daemen College.
 She is board-certified both as an adult nurse practitioner and in palliative care.

-Kristie and her husband Robert reside in Pinnacle, NC, where they moved from East Amherst, NY, in January 2018.
+Kristie and her husband moved to Pinnacle, NC in January 2018.
 They are active members of Two Cities Church in Winston Salem, NC.
-They have one daughter who is a Registered Nurse who has also moved to Pinnacle and works in a local hospital.
+Their daughter is a Registered Nurse who has also moved to Pinnacle and works in a local hospital.